CSC207-2022F-UofT/course-project-team-flash/README.md

-# Something Temp
+# WhipFlash
-Something Temp is a flashcard program that can aid with learning new material.
+WhipFlash is a flashcard program that can aid with learning new material.

 ## Features
 - Multiple types of flashcards